-- 5. Include all technical skills you possess, such as proficiency using software programs, ability to operate specialized equipment and fluency in other languages.
-Be as specific as possible with model numbers and versions of software. - 6.
-Don't list class rank or GPA unless it is something of which you are very proud.
-As a general rule, include GPA only if it is 3.0 or above. - 7.
-Do not disclose demographic information such as age, gender, ethnicity, past or current salary expectations in your resume or cover letter. - 8.
-Make sure you have proper use of past or present tense, for example present tense for current jobs and past tense for previous jobs. - 9.
-Ask someone to proofread your resume.
-Make it perfect.
-Check for any spelling, grammatical and punctuation errors.
-Your resume is a representation of you make it professional. - 10.
-Use a font that is easy to read when printed, such as Arial, Garamond or Calibri, size 11- or 12-point font. - 11.
-Spell out all words completely and avoid abbreviations.
-Explain acronyms such as BMA or HOSA upon first reference.
+- model numbers and versions of software.

+- include GPA only if it is 3.0 or above.

+- expectations in your resume or cover letter.

+- and past tense for previous jobs.

+- and punctuation errors.
+Your resume is a representation of you make it professional.

+- 10. Use a font that is easy to read when printed, such as Arial, Garamond or Calibri, size 11- or 12-point font.

+- upon first reference.